Himikoko

 Himikoko (卑弥弓呼; also spelled 卑彌弓呼) was the king of Kununokuni.

 Life

 Little is known about the life of Himikoko as he is briefly mentioned in the Records of Wei.
-The little that is known suggests that he was not on good terms with Himiko, the reigning queen of Yamatai.
+The little information that is known suggests that he was not on good terms with Himiko, the reigning queen of Yamatai.
 Himiko had become the Queen of Yamatai after a civil war, and led a generally peaceful reign.
-However, there was a brief interlude within this peace in which Himiko and Himikoko got into a disagreement and Himikoko attacked Yamatai, to which he lost.
+However, there was a brief interlude within this peace in which Himiko, and Himikoko got into a disagreement, and Himikoko attacked Yamatai, to which he lost.
 It is here where Himikoko is dropped from the narrative of the Records of Wei, and little information exists about him.